cmusphinx/cmusphinx.github.io/wiki/faq.md

 If you don't compile your project with similar setting it will crash.
 Use proper runtime library or recompile sphinxbase

-## Q: Failed to open audio device(/dev/dsp): No such file or directory

-Device file /dev/dsp is missing because OSS support is not enabled in the kernel.
-You can either compile pocketsphinx with ALSA support by installing alsa development headers from a package libasound2 or alsa-devel and recompiling or you can install oss-compat package to enable OSS support.

-The installation process is not an issue if you understand the complexity of audio subsystems in Linux.
-The audio subsystem is complex unfortunately, but once you get it things will be easier.
-Historically, audio subsystem is pretty fragmented.
-It includes the following major frameworks:

-*  Old Unix-like DSP framework – everything is handled by the kernel-space driver.
-Applications interact with /dev/dsp device to produce and record audio

-*  ALSA – newer audio subsystem, partially in kernel but also has userspace library libasound.
-ALSA also provides DSP compatibliity layer through snd_pcm_oss driver which creates /dev/dsp device and emulates audio

-*  Pulseaudio – even newer system which works on the top of libasound ALSA library but provides a sound server to centralize all the processing.
-To communicate with the library it also provides libpulse library which must be used by applications to record sound

-*  Jack – another sound server, also works on the top of ALSA, provides anoher library libjack.
-Similar to Pulseaudio there are others not very popular frameworks, but sphinxbase doesn’t support them.
-Example are ESD (old GNOME sound server), ARTS (old KDE sound server), Portaudio (portable library usable across Windows, Linux and Mac).

-The recommended audio framework on Ubuntu is pulseaudio.

-Sphinxbase and pocketsphinx support all the frameworks and automatically selects the one you need in compile time.
-The highest priority is in pulseaudio framework.
-Before you install sphinxbase you need to decide which framework to use.
-You need to setup the development part of the corresponding framework after that.

-For example, it’s recommended to install libpulse-dev package to provide access to pulseaudio and after that sphinxbase will automatically work with Pulseaudio.
-Once you work with pulseaudio you do not need other frameworks.
-On embedded device try to configure alsa.

 ## Q: What is sample rate and how does it affect accuracy